MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 Repository-managed files can also be loaded directly into the workspace or working directory ahead of executing code on [anonymous projects](#anonymous-projects) or an *asynchronous job*.

->[!NOTE]
->Please refer to the section [Working with Repository Files](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryfiles) for further details.
+Refer to the section [Working with Repository Files](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryfiles) for further details.

 **Repository File Ownership & Collaboration**